Remarks on Milnor K-theory and Tate's conjecture for divisors: Preliminaries and conventions

 \subsection{Cycle conjectures}

 Let $X$ be a smooth projective variety over a finite field $\F$ and fix a prime $\ell$ invertible in $\F$.
-We say that the $1$-semi-simplicity conjecture holds in degree $i$ if the Frobenius action on $H^{2i}(\bar X,\Q_\ell(i))$ is semi-simple at the eigenvalue $1$.
+We say that the $1$-semi-simplicity conjecture holds in degree $i$ if the Frobenius action on $H^{2i}(\bar X,\Q_\ell(i))$ is semi-simple at the eigenvalue $1$, i.e.\ the generalized eigenspace and the eigenspace agree at the eigenvalue $1$.
 We further say that the Tate conjecture holds in degree $i$ if the cycle class map

 is surjective.
 We also say that the respective conjecture holds for divisors if it holds in degree 1.